AustinHeinrich/CMPT350/README.md

 was excellent to use.
 GET, POST, and DELETE was all the functionality I had to use for this project, all of which was very simple.

-The project uses nodejs, sqlite3, axios, and expressjs.
+The project uses nodejs, sqlite3, axios, and expressjs (+express-basic-auth).

 ### Assignment 2 - A Simple Messageboard using AJAX and DOM Tree Manipulation